 Biomet M2a Magnum and M2a38

-Other cases have since been filed, and as of March 2018, approximately 310 Biomet hip replacement lawsuits were still active in MDL 2391.
-Zimmer Biomet is also the subject of many knee replacement lawsuits, as well.
+Other cases have since been filed, and as of January 2019, approximately 300 Biomet hip replacement lawsuits were still active in MDL 2391.
+Zimmer Biomet is the subject of many knee replacement lawsuits, as well.

 Wright Conserve Hip Implants

 Starting in about 2012, approximately 1,900 lawsuits were filed against Wright Medical Group, a device maker situated in Memphis, TN, relating to its Conserve, Lineage and Dynasty hip implants.
 The cases were consolidated in 2012 into a multidistrict litigation overseen by the U.S. District Court in the Northern District of Georgia under MDL 2329.

 All of the Wright hip replacement lawsuits were settled in two different settlements:

 - November 2016 – $240 million settlement to resolve 1,292 lawsuits